ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

 `python3 neuralprophet_electricity_build_in_normalizer.py` to run our NeuralProphet implementation without hyperparameter tuning and let the NeuralProphet module take care of normalization

-`python3 neuralprophet_electricity_google_normalizer.py` to run our NeuralProphet implementation without hyperparameter tuning and let the NeuralProphet module take care of normalization
+`python3 neuralprophet_electricity_google_normalizer.py` to run our NeuralProphet implementation without hyperparameter tuning and copied normalization from the TFT paper

-`python3 arima_electricity.py` to create an ARIMA model for every local timeseries and safe the predictions to a csv, models are not saved.
+`python3 arima_electricity.py` to create an ARIMA model for every local timeseries with copied normalization from the TFT paper and safe the predictions to a csv, models are not saved.

 [Download the electricity dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/00321/LD2011_2014.txt.zip).